jfree/jfreechart/README.md

 The following adjustments have been made to the API (there should be no breakage of applications coded to the 1.0.0 or 1.0.1 API):

-- CategoryToPieDataset: added accessor methods for underlying dataset, extract type and index (feature request 1477915);
+- `CategoryToPieDataset`: added accessor methods for underlying dataset, extract type and index (feature request 1477915);
-- DefaultXYDataset:  New dataset implementation that uses double[] arrays;
+- `DefaultXYDataset`:  New dataset implementation that uses double[] arrays;
-- DefaultXYZDataset:  New dataset implementation that uses double[] arrays;
+- `DefaultXYZDataset`:  New dataset implementation that uses double[] arrays;
-- LegendItemBlockContainer: New container used in legends (enables legend item entities again);
+- `LegendItemBlockContainer`: New container used in legends (enables legend item entities again);
-- MultiplePiePlot:  Added new fields aggregatedItemsKey and aggregatedItemsPaint, plus accessor methods - see bug 1190647;
+- `MultiplePiePlot`:  Added new fields `aggregatedItemsKey` and `aggregatedItemsPaint`, plus accessor methods - see bug 1190647;
-- SpiderWebPlot:  Added new fields toolTipGenerator and urlGenerator, plus accessor methods (see patch 1463455);
+- `SpiderWebPlot`:  Added new fields `toolTipGenerator` and `urlGenerator`, plus accessor methods (see patch 1463455);
-- StackedBarRenderer3D:  Added new flag (renderAsPercentages), plus accessor methods, that controls whether the data items are displayed as values or percentages.
+- `StackedBarRenderer3D`:  Added new flag (`renderAsPercentages`), plus accessor methods, that controls whether the data items are displayed as values or percentages.
 Two new constructors are also added (see patch 1459313);
-- XYPolygonAnnotation: Added new accessor methods.
+- `XYPolygonAnnotation`: Added new accessor methods.

 ###### Patches

-- 1459313 - Add renderAsPercentages option to StackedBarRenderer3D;
+- 1459313 - Add `renderAsPercentages` option to `StackedBarRenderer3D`;
-- 1462727 - Modify SpiderWebPlot to support zero values;
+- 1462727 - Modify `SpiderWebPlot` to support zero values;
-- 1463455 - Modify SpiderWebPlot to support mouse clicks, tool tips and URLs;
+- 1463455 - Modify `SpiderWebPlot` to support mouse clicks, tool tips and URLs;

 ###### Bug Fixes

-- 1514904 - Background image alpha in Plot class;
+- 1514904 - Background image alpha in `Plot` class;
-- 1499140 - ClusteredXYBarRenderer with margin not drawing correctly;
+- 1499140 - `ClusteredXYBarRenderer` with margin not drawing correctly;
-- 1494936 - LineAndShapeRenderer generates entity for non-visible item;
+- 1494936 - `LineAndShapeRenderer` generates entity for non-visible item;
-- 1493199 - NPE drawing SpiderWebPlot with null info;
+- 1493199 - NPE drawing `SpiderWebPlot` with null info;
-- 1480978 - AbstractPieItemLabelGenerator.clone() doesn't clone percentFormat;
+- 1480978 - `AbstractPieItemLabelGenerator.clone()` doesn't clone `percentFormat`;
-- 1472942 - DateAxis.equals() broken;
+- 1472942 - `DateAxis.equals()` broken;
-- 1468794 - StatisticalLineAndShapeRenderer doesn't draw error bars correctly when the plot has a horizontal orientation;
+- 1468794 - `StatisticalLineAndShapeRenderer` doesn't draw error bars correctly when the plot has a horizontal orientation;
-- AbstractCategoryItemRenderer doesn't check seriesVisibleInLegend flag before creating new item;
+- `AbstractCategoryItemRenderer` doesn't check `seriesVisibleInLegend` flag before creating new item;
 - 1440415 - Bad distribution of pie chart section labels;
 - 1440346 - Bad manifest entry for JCommon in JFreeChart jar file;
-- 1435461 - NumberAxis.equals() ignores rangeType field;
+- 1435461 - `NumberAxis.equals()` ignores `rangeType` field;
-- 1435160 - XYPointerAnnotation.equals() ignores x and y fields;
+- 1435160 - `XYPointerAnnotation.equals()` ignores x and y fields;
-- 1398672 - LegendItemEntities not working;
+- 1398672 - `LegendItemEntities` not working;
-- 1380480 - StandardXYItemRenderer problems with Double.NaN;
+- 1380480 - `StandardXYItemRenderer` problems with `Double.NaN`;
-- 1190647 - Legend and section color mismatch for MultiplePiePlot.
+- 1190647 - Legend and section color mismatch for `MultiplePiePlot`.

 ###### Miscellaneous Changes

-- Updated CandlestickRenderer, CyclicXYItemRenderer, HighLowRenderer, XYStepAreaRenderer and TimeSeriesURLGenerator to call dataset methods that return double primitive only;
+- Updated `CandlestickRenderer`, `CyclicXYItemRenderer`, `HighLowRenderer`, `XYStepAreaRenderer` and `TimeSeriesURLGenerator` to call dataset methods that return double primitive only;
-- Updated XYPolygonAnnotation, adding new accessor methods and fixing problems in the equals()/hashCode() methods;
+- Updated `XYPolygonAnnotation`, adding new accessor methods and fixing problems in the `equals()/hashCode()` methods;
-- ChartFactory.createStackedXYAreaChart() now uses StackedXYAreaRenderer2, for better handling of negative values;
+- `ChartFactory.createStackedXYAreaChart()` now uses `StackedXYAreaRenderer2`, for better handling of negative values;
-- Added crosshair support for XYBarRenderer.
+- Added crosshair support for `XYBarRenderer`.

 ###### Experimental Code

-In this release, some new (incomplete) classes have been included in the org.jfree.experimental.* namespace.
+In this release, some new (incomplete) classes have been included in the `org.jfree.experimental.*` namespace.
 These classes are not part of the standard API, but are included for developers to experiment with and provide feedback on.
 Hopefully in the future, refined versions of these classes will be incorporated into the main library.
 PLEASE NOTE THAT THE API FOR THESE